Skip to content

 You can’t just read tutorials, but some tutorials are still essential, of course.

-No one is born knowing how to use something unless we are shown how to, or we dig into the documentation, or at an extreme case we understand how the thing is supposed to work, something that working with open source software we can actually do (but it’s easier said than done).
+No one is born knowing how to use something unless we are shown how to, or we dig into the documentation, or in an extreme case we understand how the thing is supposed to work, something that working with open source software we can actually do (but it’s easier said than done).

 I learn new stuff every week, on a regular basis.
 It’s part of my job.
 It’s also something I just like doing.